Anisotropy-mediated reentrant localization: Introduction

-However,} experimentally feasible dipolar systems are also characterized by common anisotropy which may have drastically different physics from the isotropic case.
-Usually the anisotropic terms are considered as quasi-disorder~\cite{Levitov1989,Levitov1990,Levitov1999,Cantin2018} and \rev{in the case of random and heterogeneous dipole orientations they lead to the localization-delocalization transition at $a=d$.
-In this paper we show that the situation is more subtle in the case of homogeneous dipole anisotropy, relevant for the experiments in the electric field, Fig.~\ref{Fig:model+diagram}(a).
-This anisotropy gives} rise to the {\it reentrant} localization phase diagram, Fig~\ref{Fig:model+diagram}~(b) \rev{beyond the locator expansion, $a<d$}.
+\rev{For dimensionality larger than $d>1$, the above experimentally feasible dipolar-like} systems are also characterized by common anisotropy which may have drastically different physics from the isotropic case.
+Usually the anisotropic terms are considered as quasi-disorder~\cite{Levitov1989,Levitov1990,Levitov1999,Cantin2018} and in the case of random and heterogeneous dipole orientations they lead to the localization-delocalization transition at $a=d$.
+In this paper we show that the situation is more subtle.
+In the case of homogeneous dipole anisotropy, relevant for the experiments in the electric field, Fig.~\ref{Fig:model+diagram}(a), this anisotropy gives rise to the {\it reentrant} localization phase diagram, Fig~\ref{Fig:model+diagram}~(b) beyond the locator expansion, i.e. at $a<d$.

-\rev{In order to combine measure zero of delocalized states for the isotropic case with the possibility of anisotropy, we focus on a two-dimensional, $d=2 $, quantum dipolar system with the on-site disordered chemical potential and add a spatially homogeneous angular anisotropy, Fig.~\ref{Fig:model+diagram}(a).
-We} show that the Anderson localization \rev{beyond the locator expansion} is robust to the homogeneous tilt\rev{, $\beta = 3\sin^2\theta$,} of all dipoles up to a finite critical tilt value, Fig.~\ref{Fig:model+diagram}(b), unlike the models with uncorrelated \rev{random} off-diagonal hopping~(see, e.g., \cite{Nosov2019mixtures}).
-Moreover, we demonstrate that the anisotropy leads to the reentrant character of localization showing localized eigenstates both at small (nearly isotropic) and large (strongly anisotropic) tilt. \rev{Such systems bridge the gap between models with deterministic and random interactions and bring new dimensions of anisotropy-mediated localization to the field of long-range systems. } The extensive numerical simulations showing consistent behavior of level statistics and spatial wave-function properties are analytically supported by the renormalization group analysis (similar to~\cite{Burin1989,Kutlin2020_PLE-RG}) and the newly developed matrix inversion trick~\cite{Nosov2019correlation}.
+\rev{Thus, in order to combine measure zero of delocalized states from the isotropic case, $d\leq 2$, with the possibility of anisotropy, $d>1$,} we focus on a two-dimensional, $d=2$, quantum dipolar system with the on-site disordered chemical potential and add a spatially homogeneous angular anisotropy \rev{of an effective dipolar form}, Fig.~\ref{Fig:model+diagram}(a).
+We show that the Anderson localization beyond the locator expansion is robust to the tilt, $\beta = 3\sin^2\theta$, homogeneous for all dipoles, up to a finite critical tilt value, Fig.~\ref{Fig:model+diagram}(b), unlike the models with uncorrelated random off-diagonal hopping~(see, e.g., \cite{Nosov2019mixtures,Kutlin2021emergent}).
+Moreover, we demonstrate that the anisotropy leads to the reentrant character of localization showing localized eigenstates both at small (nearly isotropic) and large (strongly anisotropic) tilt.
+Such systems bridge the gap between models with deterministic and random interactions and bring new dimensions of anisotropy-mediated localization to the field of long-range systems.
+The extensive numerical simulations showing consistent behavior of level statistics and spatial wave-function properties are analytically supported by the renormalization group analysis (similar to~\cite{Burin1989,Kutlin2020_PLE-RG}) and the newly developed matrix inversion trick~\cite{Nosov2019correlation}.